git-town/git-town/tools/videos/scripts/01_intro.md

 In this case, that's my Github repo.

-(( highlight the SHAs of the downloaded commits on main )) As we can see, other developers have added things to the main branch since I last updated my workspace.
+(( highlight the SHAs of the downloaded commits on main )) Other developers have added things to the main branch since I last updated my workspace.
-That's great.

 As you can already tell by now, we want to cut our new feature branch from the up-to-date main branch.